-- 5.2 The parties recognise the need for continuing discussions to further develop a classification structure having regard to: - (1) the needs of the company; - (2)the provision of a career path and training for employees: - (3)the expansion of workplace-based skills, and - (4) all other relevant factors including National Training Board Standards insofar as they are applicable to the company's business. - 5.3 The occupations to which this agreement applies are clerks, telephone operators and tele-marketers employed by the company at the locations specified in clause 4, Enterprise.
-The classifications of employees covered by this agreement are: - (1)Trainee - without limiting the scope for gaining experience, a trainee is an employee who is not experienced in the work covered by this agreement and who normally works under the direct supervision of another employee or employees.
+- (4) all other relevant factors. - 5.3 The occupations to which this agreement applies are clerks, telephone operators and tele-marketers employed by the company in New South Wales.
+The classifications of employees covered by this agreement are: - (1) Trainee without limiting the scope for gaining experience, a trainee is an employee who is not experienced in the work covered by this agreement and who normally works under the direct supervision of another employee or employees.
 A trainee will normally remain a trainee for a period not exceeding 6 months during which time appropriate training will be made available.
-Following the period of traineeship, the company will grade the trainee. - Clerical Assistant 1 employees in this grade perform, and are accountable for, clerical office tasks as directed.
-They work within established routines. methods and procedures, and supervision is direct.
+Following the period of traineeship, the company will grade the trainee. - office tasks as directed.
+They work within established routines, methods and procedures, and supervision is direct.
 Employees will acquire and apply a limited knowledge of the company's office procedures and requirements.
 Employees can undergo training in order to perform basic keyboard functions.
-Telephone operators within this grade will be required to telephone prospective clients to advise them of the service of the Trading Post with a view to obtaining orders for advertisements. - Clerical Officer 2 employees in this grade perform clerical and office tasks (3)using a more extensive range of skills and knowledge at a higher level than required of a Clerical Assistant 1.
+Telephone operators within this grade will be required to telephone prospective clients to advise them of the service of the Trading Post with a view to obtaining orders for advertisements. - Grade 2 employees in this grade perform tasks using a more extensive range of skills and knowledge at a higher level than required of a Grade 1 employee.
 They are responsible and accountable for their own work which is performed within established routines, methods and procedures.
 Supervision is general.
 Employees will acquire and apply a knowledge of the company's broad structure and personnel, and have a working knowledge of their section's procedures and requirements.

-Employees in this grade keep appropriate records, sort, process and record original source financial documents such as invoices, cheques and correspondence on a daily basis.
-They also maintain and record petty cash. prepare bank deposits and withdrawals and do banking.
+Employees in this grade keep appropriate records, sort, process and record original source documents such as invoices, cheques and correspondence on a daily basis.
+They also may maintain and record petty cash, prepare bank deposits and withdrawals and do banking.